ashley/scary-cat/README.md

 ## Scary Cat
-Replace your instances via host information on Datadog.
+Replace your instances via host information from Datadog.

 ## Installation
 * Be sure you have [python3](https://www.python.org/downloads/) installed.
 Check by using `python --version`.